-As noted above, the Commission considers that the current two-step process to finalise compensation is administratively inefficient.
-While the Commission supports the general intent of the rule change proposal for a one-step process (Option 2), the following issues were identified with the rule change proposal, which are addressed in the more preferable one-step process (Option 3).
+As noted above, the Commission considered that the current two-step process to finalise compensation is administratively inefficient.
+While the Commission supports the general intent of the rule change proposal for a one-step process (Option 2), the following issues were identified with AEMO's rule change proposal, which were addressed in the draft rule in the more preferable one-step process (Option 3).

 - There is a risk that a directed participant could be left out of pocket, counter to the purpose of the compensation framework.
-While the proponent suggests that its proposed rule would allow a participant directed for non-market services to recover its costs, and the independent expert should receive the directed participant's cost and loss information in a new single step compensation process, 107 the Commission notes that the rule change request does not propose any amendments to clause 3.15.7A to allow for this.
-The rule change request retains the current pricing methodologies for determining the FPP in clause 3.15.7A, 108 and does not allow for the recovery of direct costs or loss of revenue that are currently included in the additional claim process in clause 3.15.7B. - There is a lack of transparency over how AEMO determines whether a compensable service was provided by a directed participant, as explained in Table 5.2. - There is a risk that a directed participant could be over-compensated or undercompensated as the rule change proposal did not change the current application of the FPP for the same service for the ensuing 12 month period, as explained in section 5.3.
+While AEMO suggested that its proposed rule would allow a participant directed for other compensable services to recover its costs, and the independent expert should receive the directed participant's cost and loss information in a new single step compensation process,126 the Commission noted that the rule change request did not propose any amendments to clause 3.15.7A to allow for this.
+The rule change request retained the current pricing methodologies for determining the FPP in clause 3.15.7A,127 and did not allow for the recovery of direct costs or loss of revenue that are currently included in the additional claim process in clause 3.15.7B. - There is a lack of transparency over how AEMO determines whether a compensable service was provided by a directed participant, as there is no reporting requirement for AEMO to explain whether this test is met. - There is a risk that a directed participant could be over-compensated or undercompensated as the rule change proposal did not change the current application of the FPP for the same service for the ensuing 12 month period, as explained in section 5.3.